valohai/docs/source/tutorials/apis/download-metadata.rst

 .. meta::
     :description: Learn how to use Valohai APIs to download metadata of an execution

-Download metadata of a single execution
+Downloading metadata of a single execution
 ===============================================

 .. include:: _use-apis-basic.rst